ghazalemir/RPT-Code/README.md

 # RPT-Code

 Test8:
 These data set test the count while positions change vertically.
-For these data set we have both rho<r and rho>r.
+For these data set we have both rho<r,rho>r.

 Test9:
 These data set test the count while positions change horizontally.
 For these data set rho<r.